zkip/Sprclor_old/README.md

 # Sprclor

-Precise making your graphic on the web!
+Making your precising graphic on the web!